 It’s a film about how in the future everybody would be paid in time.
 With a count-down timer on our arm (which would make a pretty cool tattoo) we have to use that time to pay for things we need such as bus rides and food.

-NUMBER 1: I the story line wasn’t so obviously and devoted to the old-age tale of Robin Hood.
+NUMBER 1: If the story line wasn’t so obviously and devoted to the old-age tale of Robin Hood.
 Stealing from the rich and giving to the poor.
 Justin Timberlake wasn’t a bad actor, but his character was too unrealistic.
-Will Salas was a worker with just enough income to survive, until a ‘rich’ man donates all of his time to him.
-Sales then gets into top security places and eventually steels most of the money to donate to the poor sections of the world which he continues to do until every body is equally rich…
+Will Salas (Justin Timberlake) was a worker with just enough income to survive, until a ‘rich’ man donates all of his time to him.
+Sales then gets into top security places and eventually steels most of the money to donate to the poor sections of the world which he continues to do until every body is equally rich.

 Not very original, is it, if you replace the guns with bow and arrows and the city with a forrest.